AIKIDO

 Don't trust the pain the technique induces.
 Pain is a relative thing, and some pains are easy to get used to.
 Use the pain as an atemi, a distracting strike that gets uke out of balance, so that it is easy for you to push uke down.

-On this video clip I do yonkyo on the shomenuchi attack, four times in a row.
-The pinning at the end is not included.
+On the above short video clip I do yonkyo on the shomenuchi attack, four times in a row.
+I don't do the yonkyo pinning at the end, but you can see that on the long new video at the top of this page.

 I enter the technique in the same way as I do with ikkyo, that is with a parry that is quite similar to the sword technique ukenagashi.
 It's not to block the attack, but to get in contact with uke, and to prepare for the circular movement of uke's arm to follow.